cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > [!NOTE]
 > If a build fails, it is likely related to a `suffix` that is included in your Terraform variables, and the recommendations from the [Deploy](#deploy) section were not followed.

-#### Create a Velero backup
+#### Create a Velero backup schedule

-1. Issue the following command to create a Velero backup schedule for `team-a` (this can also be applied to `team-b`):
+Issue the following command to create a Velero backup schedule for `team-a` (this can also be applied to `team-b`):

    ```sh
    eval $(terraform output --raw velero_backup_schedule_team_a)
    ```
+#### Take an on-demand Velero backup

+>[!NOTE]
+> When using this CloudBees CI add-on, you must [create at least one Velero backup schedule](#create-a-velero-backup-schedule) prior to taking an on-demand Velero backup.

-2. Issue the following command to take an on-demand Velero backup for a specific point in time for `team-a` based on the schedule definition:
+Issue the following command to take an on-demand Velero backup for a specific point in time for `team-a` based on the schedule definition:

    ```sh
    eval $(terraform output --raw velero_backup_on_demand_team_a)